Human Development in Sub-Saharan Africa: Recent Gains and Losses

 Several recent GeoCurrents posts have noted substantial improvements in human development over the past several decades, as measured by the human development index (HDI).
 As the first map posted here shows, some of the world’s least developed countries have experienced the largest gains.
 Only a few countries saw HDI values decline from 2010 to 2020 (Libya, Syria, Lebanon, Yemen, Venezuela, Jordan, and Timor Leste).

 Although sub-Saharan Africa registered impressive improvements, it still has the world’s lowest HDI figures, and by a substantial margin.
 A world map showing only countries in the World Bank’s “low human development” tier, posted here, includes just three countries outside of the region (Haiti, Yemen, and Afghanistan).
 Within sub-Saharan Africa, however, much of the west and most of the south are excluded.

 One relatively easily measured metric clearly shows that sub-Saharan Africa, or at least its central-interior portion, is by far the least developed part of the world: electricity access.
 The numbers here are shocking.
-Whereas countries as poor as India, Pakistan, and Bangladesh have reached full electrification, Chad and Burundi still have electrification rates below 12 percent.
+Whereas countries as poor as India, Pakistan, and Bangladesh have achieved full electrification, Chad and Burundi still had electrification rates below 12 percent in 2016.
 In several areas, the situation has deteriorated since 2020.
 As a recent Brookings report notes:

 In fact, in developing countries in Africa, the number of people without electricity increased in 2020 (after declining over the past six years) and basic electricity services are now unaffordable.
 Moreover, the cost of electricity services in sub-Saharan Africa remains among the highest in the world—and those who can afford electricity often face unreliable service.
 As poverty levels increase, countries will be forced to scale back to basic electricity access because citizens will not be able to afford formal electricity bundles.